Linear Tape-Open: Generations

-As of 2025, ten generations of LTO Ultrium technology have been made available and four more are planned.
+As of 2026, ten generations of LTO Ultrium technology have been made available and four more are planned.
 Between generations, there are strict compatibility rules that describe how and which drives and cartridges can be used together.

-The LTO Consortium publishes a roadmap of future generations, which states that LTO-14 will have a capacity of "up to" 576 TB.
+The LTO Consortium publishes a roadmap of future generations, which states that LTO-14 will have a capacity of "up to" 913 TB compressed (365 TB native).